wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 7. Run `pytest` again to make sure it is still working
 8. Run `mypy` to ensure that types are correct
 9. Run `flake8` to ensure that style is correct
-10. Run `layer-lint` to ensure that architecture contracts are correct
+10. Run `lint-imports` to ensure that architecture contracts are correct
 11. Run `doc8` to ensure that docs are correct
 12. Run `xenon` to ensure that code quality is `A` (good enough)